-This Coordinate Converter converts between various geographic coordinate systems.
+This Coordinate Converter converts between various geographic coordinate systems, and then displays the location on a Google Map.
 The most common coordinate systems are Latitude/Longitude and UTM.

 NOTE: This tool interacts with your System Clipboard (so you can paste the coordinates into other applications), and so you may see a security warning.
-Please click on Run, to use the tool.
+Please accept the warnings, to use the tool.

 Coordinate Converter has been updated to 1.0.2 and now supports multiple languages (Locales).
 Currently Coordinate Converter supports English, German (Deutsch), and French (Français).
 Instructions for using the Coordinate Converter are listed below.

 DISCLAIMER: While all attempts have been made to make this tool as correct and accurate as possible, Ewert Technologies, does not provide any guarantee as to the accuracy of the conversion results, and the tool, therefore, should not be relied upon in any critical application.
 Use at your own Risk.

 To run the UTM Coordinate Converter applet, click on the Launch button: